dbushell/dbushell-2k15/src/data/blog/2020/2020-06-pwa-web-crypto-encryption-auto-sign-in-redux-persist.md

 });
 ```

 Works in Chrome-like browsers.
-Fails in elsewhere.
+Fails elsewhere.
 If the password cannot be retrieved via the method above, or is incorrect, I fall back to a sign-in form.

 ```html
 <input